-Winner of the District 1 Primary!
 Stephanie is Committed to Service - Serves our country as a 17-year veteran and Officer in the US Army Reserve - Serves Knoxville with 20 years of active involvement in committees and boards - Ready to serve you as a bridge builder and connector who can bring together diverse perspectives to get things done!
 Your Vote Counts!

-Early Voting October 18 - November 2 General Election Day November 7 www.vote4welch.com Paid for by "Stephanie Welch for City Council" Linda Rust Treasurer The Knoxville FOCUS PAGE C4 Expectations high for Bruins basketball team By Ken Lay For years the Knox County Middle School Basketball Conference has been dominated by eighth graders and when the new campaign opens for most schools this week, eighth graders will again take center stage.
-The eighth graders this season, however, will have at least a year of experience for most teams.
+Early Voting October 18 - November 2 General Election Day November 7 www.vote4welch.com Paid for by "Stephanie Welch for City Council" Linda Rust Treasurer Expectations high for Bruins basketball team By Ken Lay For years the Knox County Middle School Basketball Conference has been dominated by eighth graders and when the new campaign opens for most schools this week, eighth graders will again take center The eighth graders this season, however, will have at least a year of experience for most teams.
 The Bearden Bruins are one of those squads to return a wealth of experience by KCMSBC standards.
-The Bruins, who went 19-9 and finished third in the James A. Ivey Jr. Memorial Basketball Tournament in 2016-17, have six returners, including three that saw significant playing time as seventh graders last season Forward Will Biven and guards Ryan Neal and Altin Perry all made big contributions for Bearden while eighth grader Will Sterchi (forward/ guard) and seventh graders Blue Cain (forward/guard) and seventh grade guard Brandon Winton have all been role players for the Bruins in the past.
-"It's [normally] an eighth-grade league," said Bearden coach Ben Zorio, who recently began his 12th more wide open this year because "But we have some experience back and I have high expectations for this team because we have a lot more experience.
+The Bruins, who went 19-9 and finished third in the James A. Ivey Jr. Memorial Basketball Tournament in 2016-17, have six returners, including three that saw significant playing time as seventh graders last Forward Will Biven and guards Ryan Neal and Altin Perry all made big contributions for Bearden while eighth grader Will Sterchi (forward/ guard) and seventh graders Blue Cain (forward/guard) and seventh grade guard Brandon Winton have all been role players for the Bruins "It's [normally] an eighth-grade league," said Bearden coach Ben Zorio, who recently began his 12th more wide open this year because season as the Bruins head coach. most years, you only average one "But we have some experience back and I have high expectations for this team because we have a lot more experience.
 "We need to jell due to football.
 I've just had my third practice where I've had all of my guys because of football.
 Our core group played together in the summer and in the fall and hopefully, we can continue to get better."
 Bearden won tournament championships in 2011 and 2013 and those teams both had a dynamic similar to this one.
 "We have almost as much experience as we did on our two championship teams, but probably not quite as much," Zorio said.
 That certainly doesn't mean, however, that the coach and his team are making immediate plans to cut down the nets in February.
 "A lot of teams have good players back," Zorio said.
-"Vine, South-Doyle and some others have at least one all-county player back and it's rare to have an all-county player back.
-This league is always wide open.
-"I think that it's going to be even 5:30 p.m.
+"Vine, South-Doyle and some others have at least one all-county player back and it's rare to have an all-county "I think that it's going to be even 5:30 p.m.